What is the size of the voluntary carbon market?

 Several other variables also contribute to how a carbon credit is priced, including:

 - Size of project.
-Larger projects that produce higher volumes of carbon credits are often associated with a lower price.
+Larger projects that produce higher volumes of carbon credits often have a lower price.
 Smaller projects are often more expensive to implement but produce fewer carbon credits.

 - Location of offset.
 Where does the environmental project take place?
 Locations where there is conflict and higher risk may make the project more expensive.